atsign-foundation/at_demos/at_notifications/README.md

 A summary of the `bin/` files:

-- `subscribe-to-notifier.dart` @subscriber listens for notifications received from @notifier
+- `subscribe.dart` @subscriber listens for notifications received from @notifier
-- `notifiy-the-subscriber.dart` @notifier sends a notification to @subscriber
+- `send_notification.dart` @notifier sends a notification to @subscriber

 ## Getting Started